cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 One of the Stargate core features is a _snapshot sync_ delivered in the `/snapshot` package.
 It provides a way to trustlessly sync a blockchain without repeating all transactions from the genesis.
 This feature is implemented in SDK and requires storage support.
 Currently IAVL is the only supported backend.
 It works by streaming to a client a snapshot of a `SS` at a certain version together with a header chain.

 A new database snapshot will be created in every `EndBlocker` and identified by a block height.
-The `rootmulti.Store` keeps track of the available snapshots to offer `SS` at a certain version.
-The `rootmulti.Store` implements the `CommitMultiStore` interface, which encapsulates a `Committer` interface. `Committer` has a `Commit`, `SetPruning`, `GetPruning` functions which will be used for creating and removing snapshots.
+The `root` store keeps track of the available snapshots to offer `SS` at a certain version.
+The `root` store implements the `RootStore` interface described below.
+In essence, `RootStore` encapsulates a `Committer` interface. `Committer` has a `Commit`, `SetPruning`, `GetPruning` functions which will be used for creating and removing snapshots.
 The `rootStore.Commit` function creates a new snapshot and increments the version on each call, and checks if it needs to remove old versions.
 We will need to update the SMT interface to implement the `Committer` interface.
 NOTE: `Commit` must be called exactly once per block.
 Otherwise we risk going out of sync for the version number and block height.
 NOTE: For the SDK storage, we may consider splitting that interface into `Committer` and `PruningCommitter` - only the multiroot should implement `PruningCommitter` (cache and prefix store don't need pruning).